 - Spread your shopping out over the holiday weeks.
 This makes it less overwhelming and ends up being more cost-effective.
 Large shopping trips and spree-like shopping can make us more likely to purchase add-ons and become desensitized to our financial realities.
-Shopping a little at a time helps us to slow down and think about our purchases.
+Shopping a little at a time, perhaps in local trips, helps us to slow down and think about our purchases.

 Shopping for Groceries